 C drive full is the most common issue in Windows 7 both 32 and 64 bit.
 Windows 7 has been released for such a long time, so many people added or replaced disk with SSD (solid-state drive) when updating computers.
-It is good to improve performance, but more likely running out of disk space, because SSD is much smaller than traditional mechanical hard disk.
-Luckily, your can re-size partition and extend the drive that is running low, no matter you use SSD or mechanical disk.
+It is good for computer performance, but it's more likely encounter low disk space issue, because SSD is much smaller than traditional mechanical hard disk.

 What is Primary partition?

 As a storage unit of a hard disk, Primary partition has no difference with Logical partition in daily usage, you can save, copy, paste and delete files without any issue.
-Then why there are both different types of partitions in Windows 7?
+Then why there are two different types of partitions in Windows 7?
 It is related to file organization strategy.
-In MBR disk, there are maximum 4 entries in Master Boot Record area, from which Operating System can locate the positions of the partitions.
-What to do if you create more than 4 partitions in a disk?
-The last entry is converted for Extended partition, when you create a new partition, the entry is added in another area.

 - Only Primary partition can be set as Active to boot Windows.

-- If you cannot create new drive because there are already 4 primary partitions, you can convert one of it to Logical without losing data with NIUBI Partition Editor.
+- If you cannot create new drive because there are already 4 primary partitions, you can convert one of it to Logical with NIUBI Partition Editor.

-Better than Windows XP, Windows 7 has built-in Extend Volume functionality in Disk Management, which can be use to extend both primary and logical partition.
-However, due to some inherent limitations, you cannot extend primary partition in some situations.
+Better than Windows XP, Windows 7 has built-in Extend Volume function in Disk Management, which can be use to extend partition without losing data.
+However, due to some inherent limitations, you cannot extend primary partition with Disk Management in some situations.

 Limit 1: There must be right adjacent Unallocated space

 A 250GB hard disk cannot be increased to 300GB, so before extending a drive you must delete or shrink another drive.
-Shrink Volume functionality can help decrease a drive, but the Unallocated space can only be produced on the right side, so when you right click C drive, Extend Volume is disabled after shrinking D.
+Extend Volume can only merge Unallocated space to the left contiguous partition, but Shrink Volume function can only make Unallocated space on the right side, so when you right click C drive after shrinking D, Extend Volume is disabled.

 Limit 2: Space in Logical partition cannot be extended to Primary partition

-As you see in the screenshot of my Windows 7 Disk Management, Extend Volume is grayed out when right click drive D. Different with Primary partition, Logical drive will be converted to Free space after deleting.
+As you see in the screenshot of my Windows 7 Disk Management, disk space of drive E: shows as Free after deleting, Extend Volume is grayed out for drive D.

 Limit 3: FAT32 partition cannot be extended